HugoMVale/Fortran-C-interoperability/call_C_from_Fortran/README.md

 # Call C from Fortran

-These examples illustrate how to call C functions from Fortran, covering various scenarios including functions with scalar numeric variables called by value or by reference, explicit-size array arguments, and struct arguments with struct result.
+These examples illustrate how to call C functions from Fortran, covering various scenarios including functions with scalar numeric variables called by value or by reference, explicit-size array arguments, struct arguments, and callbacks.

+## Basic principles

+* On the C-side, no changes are required.
+* On the Fortran-side, write `interfaces` with `bind(C)` for the C-functions you wish to call.
+    * The interface declaration must match the C-function prototype.
+    * Add `value` for arguments based by value (default in C).
+    * Specify argument `intent()` as form of "documentation" (not sure if/when the compiler uses the info).
+    * Type mapping for scalar variables is straightforward.
+Check any interoperation table.
+    * Type mapping for arrays and pointer variables is less straightforward.
+The examples below are meant to help.

 ## 1. Functions with _scalar_ variables called by _value_ or by _reference_